awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-opensearch/README.md

 ## Overview

-This construct provisions an ingestion pipeline providing a RAG (Retrieval augmented generation) source.
-Documents are also converted to text format for use cases related to long context window.
+This CDK construct creates a pipeline for RAG (Retrieval augmented generation) source.
+It ingests documents and then converts them into text formats.
+This output can be used for scenarios with long context windows.
+This means that your system can now consider and analyze a significant amount of surrounding information when processing and understanding text.
+This is especially valuable in tasks like language understanding and document summarization.

 Files in PDF format are uploaded to an input Amazon Simple Storage Service (S3) bucket.
 Authorized clients (Amazon Cognito user pool) will trigger an AWS AppSync mutation to start the ingestion process, and can use subscriptions to get notifications on the ingestion status.
 The mutation call will trigger an AWS Step Function with three different steps:
 - Input validation: an AWS Lambda function will verify the input formats of the files requested for ingestion.
 If the files are in a format which is not supported by the pipeline, an error message will be returned.